 Statistical analysis of climate data is an important part to understand and manage the environment.
-During this first part of the Climate PBL, several hands-on subject will be given using climate data set, with short conference on the theoretical ground of the analysis methods.
-For example, the theory of "Empirical Orthogonal Function" (EOF) also called "Principal Component Analysis" (PCA), "Karhunen-Loève Transform" (KLT) or "Proper Orthogonal Decomposition" (POD) in other fields, will be exposed.
-Other statistical tools such as "Weather Data Clustering", will be at the root of the hands-on subjects.
+During this first part of the Climate PBL, several hands-on projects will be given using climate data set, introduced by a short conference on the theoretical ground of the analysis methods.
+This part starts with a short introduction of the theory of "Empirical Orthogonal Function" (EOF) also called "Principal Component Analysis" (PCA), "Karhunen-Loève Transform" (KLT) or "Proper Orthogonal Decomposition" (POD) in other fields, will be exposed.
+Project 1 provided illustrations of this theory on simple and academic examples.
+Project 2 is a complementary academic example meant for the "Water Engineering and Water Management" (WEWM) master science students, but MFEE students can have a look at it to better understand the concepts.
+Project 3 is proposed to the WEWM students and focuses on water quality analysis.
+The other projects are meant for the MFEE students: 4) urban hydrology, 5) Sea Surface Temperature (SST) andEl Niño and 6) data set produced by a General Circulation Model of the climate.
+All these projects are bases on Jupyter notebooks, using Python.